soaxelbrooke/phrase/README.md

 `PRUNE_TO` - Controls what size ngram mappings are pruned to during pruning.
 Also sets the number of ngrams that are saved after counting (sorted by count).

 `MAX_NGRAM` - The highest ngram size to count to, higher values cause slower counting, but allow for more specific and longer phrases.
-Default is five.
+Default is 5.

 `MIN_COUNT` - The minimum ngram count for a phrase or token to be considered significant.
 Default is 5.